-Towards the end of each year, we’ll email you when it's time for you to re-enrol.
-For coursework students, this will usually be in the days following the release of your Semester 2 results.
+We will email you when it's time to complete your re-enrolment.
+For coursework students, this will usually be in the days following the release of all of your Semester 2 results.

 Sometimes there may be a delay in your enrolment opening.
 This could be because:

-To submit your thesis, you need to be currently enrolled.
+If you're a research student, to submit your thesis you need to be currently enrolled.
 This means that if you’re not expected to submit your thesis until after 31 December, you will need to re-enrol for the coming academic year.